sabari2018/PDL_2020-2021_GR5/README.md

 Note : In HTML, any link in a table is not gathered, we just keep the title linked to the link.
 In wikitext, we keep the link and the title.
 Also, for each image in a table, we gather the link of the image to put it in the concerned cell (at the place of the image).

-## Actual functionalities
+## Possible improvements

 Manage to parse correctly all tables by improving parsers.
 Improve the software itself for it to run with better performances.

 ## Project license